 People react differently to being diagnosed with dementia.
 It is perfectly normal to feel shock, fear or anger; and even all three.
 Some people may prefer to keep the diagnosis private but it is good to talk to people you trust.
-This could be your family, friends, GP or even the Dementia Diagnostic Assessment Service staff who diagnosed you.
+This could be your family, friends, GP or even the memory service staff who diagnosed you.